Renee, a second-generation Chinese Kiwi, is a poet, essayist, playwright, paediatrician, medical researcher and fiction writer.

 Renee has written in many genres including short and long fiction, poetry, theatre, non fiction, blogging and arts journalism.
 She has also collaborated on visual arts works, film and music, produced and directed theatre works, worked as a dramaturge, taught creative writing and organized community-based arts initiatives.

 An interactive digital narrative work, Golden Threads (2017), created for Auckland Museum (with Allan Xia), won the Play by Play Award for Diversity in 2017 and has gone on to be exhibited in China.
-Inspired by real historical figures and events, Golden Threads explores and celebrates the history of Chinese immigrants to Aotearoa in the 19th century.

 Further information on Renee and her work can be found at: